 What do these seven habits have in common?
 I’d say that in different ways they all should contribute to lower stress parenting.
 And that’s nice work if you can get it, right?

 Now I don’t mean to suggest that these are the only important habits of moms and dads who are really starting to get Self-Reg Parenting.
-They just happen to be the first seven I thought of!
+They just happen to be the first seven habits of Self-Reg parents I thought of!
 I’ll bet you can think of others.
 Please share your ideas with us – if we get enough great ideas, I’ll share them in a future blog.
 Maybe we’ll find a way to do something cool with them, like create a nice Self-Reg Parenting graphic that parents can download from our website.